Table of Contents

-If you don’t want to change and let the plant soil as it is then remove weed in the soil completely.
+If you don’t want to change and let the plant soil as it is then remove weeds in the soil completely.

-Whatever mulch material you use just make small part of it by 3-4 inch long.
+Whatever mulch material you use just to make a small part of it 3-4 inches long.
 It’s for potted plants not necessary for plants in open soil in the garden.

-Now spread all around the plant stem, but keep in mind that not to spread near plant stem.
+Now spread all around the plant stem, but keep in mind not to spread near the plant stem.

-Atleast in radius of 4-5 inch starting from stem to be avoided when mulching.
+At least in a radius of 4-5 inches starting from the stem to be avoided when mulching.

-Spray some neem oil as a precaution to avoide insect and pest generation just before spreading of mulch in the pot.
+Spray some neem oil as a precaution to avoid insect and pest generation just before spreading mulch in the pot.
 Because mulching provides a good shelter for them.

-Always do shallow watering in plant pot, because overwatering can overflow mulch out of pot.
+Always do shallow watering in a plant pot, because overwatering can overflow mulch out of the pot.

 For plants in the garden

 It’s exactly the same process as per potted plant.

-All the steps above, but only things differ is you not specifically need to cut the mulch material in small part before spreading it around plant.
+All the steps above, but the only thing that differs is you do not specifically need to cut the mulch material into small parts before spreading it around the plant.

 Because in open garden plants, we usually make big basins around them.
 They are at least 1.5-2.5 feet in radius.

-In garden plant you can try more mulch materials better than pots also.
+In garden plants, you can try more mulch materials better than pots also.

 Other mulching materials you can use

 There is also a not plant-based mulching practice you can do.
 In which you can use small gravel and stones.
 If stones-Gravels are light in color they make the plant soil cool whereas dark colored stones-Gravels make the plant soil warm

 Time to change mulching

-There not actually defined time table for change the mulching.
+They’re no actually defined timetable for changing the mulching.

-But you can define the time when it’s start decolorization, decomposition and you see some soil erosion.
+But you can define the time when it starts decolorization, and decomposition and you see some soil erosion.

 You should not get late to change or replace it.
 Because decomposition can generate some insects and fungus around the plant.
-It can be harmful for plant health.
+It can be harmful to plant health.